nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 - The security server owner change request must be submitted from the security server.
 To submit an owner change request follow these steps.

-  1. In the **Member Detail view** click **Make Owner**.
+  1. In the **Member Detail view** click **MAKE OWNER**.

-  2. Click **Make Owner** to submit a change request.
+  2. Click **MAKE OWNER** to submit a change request.

 - The change request is sent to the X-Road governing authority according to the organizational procedures of the X-Road instance.

-- Once the change request is approved by the X-Road governing authority, the member will automatically become the Owner Member.
+- Once the owner change request is approved by the X-Road governing authority, the member will automatically become the Owner Member.

 - New Authentication Key and Certificate should be configured for the new security server owner (see [3.2](#32-configuring-the-authentication-key-and-certificate-for-the-security-server)).